-On February 12, 2002 the Commissioners of Calvert County, Maryland and the Commissioners of St. Mary's County, Maryland established a cooperative working arrangement via a MOU for the acceptance of municipal solid waste and construction debris materials from St. Mary's County at the Appeal Solid Waste Facility.
-On February 25, 2010, the St. Mary's County Department of Public Works & Transportation requested the Commissioners of Calvert County, Maryland extend the "Project Period" of the MOU from 2010 through the remainder of the "Term", specifically July 1, 2017, as per Section 6 of the MOU.
-On April 6, 2010, the Commissioners of Calvert County notified the St. Mary's County Department of Public Works & Transportation that the extension was granted and all terms and conditions of the MOU will remain in effect.
+On February 12, 2002 the Commissioners of St. Mary's County for Calvert County, Maryland and the Commissioners of St. Mary's County for St. Mary's County, Maryland established a cooperative working arrangement via a MOU for the acceptance of municipal solid waste and construction debris materials from St. Mary's county at the Appeal Solid Waste Facility.
+On February 25, 2010, the St. Mary's County Department of Public Works & Transportation requested the Commissioners of St. Mary's County for Calvert County, Maryland extend the "Project Period" of the MOU from 2010 through the remainder of the "Term", specifically July 1, 2017, as per section 6 of the MOU.
+On April 6, 2010, the Commissioners of St. Mary's County Department of Public Works & Transportation that the extension was granted and all terms and conditions of the MOU will remain in effect.